-This article is part of a series on enabling modern ALM practices for an Azure Stream Analytics project:
+First article of a series on enabling modern ALM practices for an Azure Stream Analytics project.

 - Part 1 : 100 - The story of 2 pipelines